coreproject-moe/CoreProject/README.md

 ## License

 Distributed under the AGPL-3.0 License.
-See `LICENSE.txt` for more information.
+See [`LICENSE`](https://github.com/baseplate-admin/CoreProject/blob/v2/LICENSE) for more information.

 <p align="right">(<a href="#top">back to top</a>)</p>